Mousse10/Amazon_Vine_Analysis/README.md

 Companies pay a fee to Amazon and may provide free products to Vine members who are then required to publish a review.
 In order to determine if there is any bias towards favorable reviews from Vine members vs. non-members, we need to identify the percentage of 5 star ratings to total rating.
 As part of this exercise, we were asked to choose from 50 datasets to extract, transform and load into a dataframe in order to complete our analysis.

-Next, you’ll use PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members in your dataset.
+Next, we’ll use PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members in your dataset.

 ## Results
 From our analysis, the following results were found: